Privacy policy

 Where does the information War on Want holds come from?

-Most of the information we hold is given to us directly by you during your interaction with our website, our services, or supporter activities such as fundraising.
-We may also receive your information when you donate to us through third party services such as Virgin Money Giving and Payroll Giving Agencies.
+Most of the information we hold is given to us directly by you during your interaction with our website, services, or supporter activities such as fundraising.
+We may also receive your information when you donate to us through third-party services such as the Charities Aid Foundation or Payroll Giving Agencies.
+In some situations, we may also use third-party agencies to update your information.
+For example, to check that we have a valid postal address or to whether or not you are registered on the telephone preference service or fundraising preference service.
+This helps to ensure we do not send unwanted mail or contact you in ways that may not meet your needs or preferences.

 What legal basis does War on Want use to collect personal information?